-In Public Policy, students take core courses in calculus, statistics, micro-economics, the politics of public policy, public management, values and ethics, program evaluation, and advanced analytic methods and may concentrate in a variety of public policy areas, including social welfare, employment and education policies.
-They also participate as group members in an integrated policy exercise.
+In Public Policy, students take core courses in calculus, statistics, micro-economics, the politics of public policy, public management, values and ethics, program evaluation, and advanced analytic methods and may concentrate in a variety of public policy areas, including social welfare, and education policies.
+They also participate as group members in an Integrated Policy Exercise.

-A policy internship is an important part of the program, providing opportunities to integrate knowledge and practice in diverse policy settings.
+A 10-week summer internship in a policy-related position is an important part of the program, providing opportunities to integrate knowledge and practice in diverse policy settings.
 Students spend time working under the supervision of experienced practitioners.
 Policy internship placements include government agencies, nonprofit and volunteer organizations, and urban neighborhood groups.